Myth: Electric vehicle owners pay more tax, so shouldn’t be charged to use roads

 To test the claim, we have worked through a real-world example based on one of the comparisons in the EY report, namely between ownership costs of a Nissan Leaf (EV) and Toyota Corolla (IC).
 Of the direct comparisons in the EY report this is considered the most relevant to the ‘mass market’ end of the spectrum.
 (This point is important: while high-end luxury cars account for a relatively high proportion of EV purchases today, this pattern will clearly not be sustained once EVs account for a substantial proportion of all car purchases.)

 In contrast to a flat charge per kilometre for EV users, the tax paid to operate an IC vehicle depends on its rate of fuel consumption, which notoriously varies from user to user and depends not only on the model of vehicle but also on how it is used.
 To provide realistic figures that reflect actual conditions for the Australian motoring population, the comparison is developed for an IC ‘reference vehicle’ that uses the popular Toyota Corolla as a price benchmark and is alternately assumed to have fuel consumption 10% or 33% below the Australian fleet average of 11.1 litres/100km.
-(This is the average stated in the ABS 2020 Survey of Motor Vehicle Usage and is for passenger cars only, excluding light commercial vehicles such as utes and 4x4s.)
+(This is the average stated in the ABS 2020 Survey of Motor Vehicle Usage and is for passenger cars only, excluding light commercial vehicles such as utes and 4x4s.
+As another page explains, manufacturer-reported fuel consumption figures based on laboratory tests severely underestimate real-world consumption.)

 Our example is developed based on purchasing and registering the two cars in Victoria, and using purchase prices (ex GST, based on internet searches in late 2020) of $23,000 for the IC vehicle (Toyota Corolla benchmark) and $50,000 for the EV (Nissan Leaf benchmark).
 These prices were confirmed from internet searches in early 2021, and build in the premise of the EY report that the price differential for EV and IC cars in the same class is in the order of $25,000.

-We factor in usage charges as above: for the IC vehicle, tax plus GST in c/km based on assumed fuel use in litres/100km, and for the EV, a fixed 2.5c/km Victorian state levy plus 0.5c/km GST on 5c/km of (grid) electricity.
+We factor in usage charges as above: for the IC vehicle, tax plus GST in c/km based on assumed fuel use in litres/100km and a low-end price of $1.20 per litre; and for the EV, a fixed 3c/km levy—rounded up from the defunct Victorian charge—plus 0.5c/km GST on 5c/km of (grid) electricity.
+(Thus the assumed total charge in electricity plus tax for the EV is 8.5c per km, equivalent to paying around 80c a litre for petrol for an IC vehicle.)
 Total ownership costs are calculated assuming a notional 10 year lifetime driving 12,600km per year (the figure for passenger cars in 2018 from the ABS Survey of Motor Vehicle Usage).
 Administrative charges that apply equally to all passenger cars, such as transfer fees, are excluded from the calculation.

-The results of the comparison differ somewhat from those obtained by EY, and are summarised in the table below.
+The results of the comparison differ somewhat from those obtained by EY, and are summarised in the table below, with and without the $3000 EV subsidy also introduced by the Victorian government in 2021.
 Subsequent sections set out the details of the calculation.

 |Reference IC vehicle

-We conclude that even after factoring in Victoria’s road user charge, the owner of an IC vehicle with fuel economy near the Australian fleet average is taxed slightly more than the EV owner, even though the EV is the more costly purchase.
+We conclude that even after factoring in a hypothetical 3c/km road user charge, and ignoring the $3000 EV subsidy, the owner of an IC vehicle with fuel economy near the Australian fleet average is taxed slightly more than the EV owner, notwithstanding that the EV is the more costly purchase.

-Only if the IC vehicle’s fuel economy is substantially better than the Australian average does the higher cost at purchase tip the balance—in this example by $1434 over the vehicle lifetime.
-This amounts to about 5% of the $27,000 difference in purchase price between the EV and IC car, which is still the real deterrent in this situation.
+Only if the IC vehicle’s fuel economy is substantially better than the Australian average does the higher cost at purchase tip the balance—in this example by $1644 over the vehicle lifetime.
+This amounts to around half the $3000 Victorian EV subsidy, and to about 6% of the $27,000 difference in purchase price between the EV and IC car, which is still the real deterrent in this situation.

 EY’s report came to a stronger conclusion—not borne out by our calculation—that EVs were taxed more even in the absence of a road user charge for EVs (hence the charge would only add to the alleged disadvantage of EV owners at the hands of the state).
 It did so for two main reasons: